 There are several requirements that must be fulfilled in the course of study toward a Ph.D. degree.
 Summarized, these are:

-- 27 units of residency (three years full-time)
+- 8 quarters of residency (two years full-time)

 - 2 years minimum of full-time coursework (18 courses)